JGIBristol/digital-chemistry-checklist/CONTRIBUTING.md

 Working on a [new branch][link_branches] makes it easier to keep your changes targeted.

+To update the article: run
+`jupyter-book build content/perspective_article.md --path-output docs/`

+To look at your local copy of the article:
+`open docs/index.html`

 **4. Submit a [pull request][link_pullrequest].**

 A member of the core team will review your changes to confirm that they can be merged into the main code base.